The Qutub Minar complex is a collection of architectural marvels located at the Mehrauli Archaeological Park in New Delhi, India. The complex...

 The 19th century was a tumultuous time for Mexico, to say the least.
 In 1821, it achieved its independence.
-However, the war devastated the country in every aspect, including the artistic one.
+However, the war devastated the country in every aspect, including the cultural one.
 As a consequence, there was a lack of Mexican artists during the first moments of the new nation.
 The situation allowed foreign artists to flourish.
 They came and produced paintings and books detailing the costumes and landscapes of the territory.
 Let’s meet some of them and travel around Mexico through their works.

 Mexico achieved its independence on September 21, 1821.
-It had been an 11-year war that devastated the country– economically, socially, and politically.
+It had been an 11-year war that devastated the country– economically, socially, culturally, and politically.
 Moreover, there were different factions supporting their own plans for the nation.
 The result was tremendous instability during most of the 19th century.
-Just between 1823 and 1877, there were 70 changes in the Executive power and 11 constitutions.
-Furthermore, Mexicans had to figure out their national identity.
+Just between 1823 and 1877, there were 70 changes in the executive power and 11 constitutions.
+Mexicans had to figure out their national identity.

 In addition to the internal struggles, Mexico endured several foreign interventions and loss of territory.
 Starting with the former conquerors, Spain tried to reconquer Mexico until their defeat in 1829.
 By then, Central America had separated.
 In 1836, Texas unilaterally declared its independence.
 Two years later, the French invaded for the first time.
 A decade later, Texas’ annexation to the USA, plus a border incident, sparked a war.
 The conflict led to the loss of more than half the territory in 1848.
 Lastly, France returned and helped install an Austrian emperor, Maximilian of Habsburg.